ukff/kyma-environment-broker/docs/contributor/03-30-trial-and-free-expiration.md

 * The trial service plan for 14 days.
 * The free plan for 30 days.

-After the allocated time, the [Trial Cleanup](./06-40-trial-cleanup-cronjob.md) and the [Expirator](../../cmd/expirator/main.go) CronJobs send requests to Kyma Environment Broker (KEB) to expire the trial or free instance respectively.
+After the allocated time, [Trial Cleanup CronJob and Free Cleanup CronJob](06-40-trial-free-cleanup-cronjobs.md) send requests to Kyma Environment Broker (KEB) to expire the trial or free instance, respectively.
 KEB suspends the instance without the possibility to unsuspend it.

 ## Details